 The highest elected leader is the bishop.
 Isaac Nugent was elected to that position in 2012.

 The churches are divided into three districts, with the national office located in Kingston, Jamaica.
 The conference also operates a camp/retreat center in Malvern.
-Many Jamaican pastors serving UB churches have received their education at the Jamaica Bible College located in Mandeville.
-Rev. Owen Gordon, a pastor in Jamaica Conference, is currently President of Jamaica Bible College.

 The Jamaican churches have been under national leadership throughout their history with the exception of 1964-1968, when missionary Jerry Datema served there as conference superintendent.